 Do you have large expanses of turf?
 Areas of fields or meadows?
 Woodland areas?

-Big areas like this look great with drifts of spring flowers mixed in, thanks to self-propagating bulbs.
+Big areas like this look great with drifts of spring flowers mixed in, thanks to self-propagating bulbs that naturalize.

-But smaller properties can use naturalized bulbs, too, Delano says.
+But smaller properties can naturalize bulbs, too, Delano says.

 “They work great in perennial beds or in front of shrubs,” he says.

 “They really make an impact.
 You get this great color for two to three weeks.”